-Algorithm 3.3 Odd/Even Sort
+Algorithm 15 Odd/Even Sort

-- 1: Given an array of n nodes $(v_1, \ldots, v_n)$ , each storing a value (not sorted). - 2: repeat - 3: Compare and exchange the values at nodes i and i + 1, i odd - 4: Compare and exchange the values at nodes i and i+1, i even - 5: until done
+- 1: Given an array of n nodes (v_1, \ldots, v_n) , each storing a value (not sorted). - 2: repeat - 3: Compare and exchange the values at nodes i and i + 1, i odd - 4: Compare and exchange the values at nodes i and i + 1, i even - 5: until done

-- The compare and exchange primitive in Algorithm 3.3 is defined as follows: Let the value stored at node i be $v_i$ .
-After the compare and exchange node i stores value $\min(v_i, v{i+1})$ and node i+1 stores value $\max(v_i, v{i+1})$ . - How fast is the algorithm, and how can we prove correctness/efficiency? - The most interesting proof uses the so-called 0-1 Sorting Lemma.
+- The compare and exchange primitive in Algorithm 15 is defined as follows: Let the value stored at node i be v_i .
+After the compare and exchange node i stores value $\min(v_i, v{i+1})$ and node i+1 stores value $\max(v_i, v{i+1})$. - How fast is the algorithm, and how can we prove correctness/efficiency? - The most interesting proof uses the so-called 0-1 Sorting Lemma.
 It allows us to restrict our attention to an input of 0's and 1's only, and works for any "oblivious comparison-exchange" algorithm.
 (Oblivious means: Whether you exchange two values must only depend on the relative order of the two values, and not on anything else.)

-Lemma 3.4 (0-1 Sorting Lemma).
+Lemma 4.3 (0-1 Sorting Lemma).
 If an oblivious comparison-exchange algorithm sorts all inputs of 0's and 1's, then it sorts arbitrary inputs.

 Proof.
-We prove the opposite direction (does not sort arbitrary inputs $\Rightarrow$ does not sort 0's and 1's).
-Assume that there is an input $x=x_1,\ldots,x_n$ that is not sorted correctly by the sorting algorithm.
-Then there is a smallest value k such that the value at node $v_k$ after running the algorithm is strictly larger than the $k^{th}$ smallest value x(k).
-Define an input $x_i^=0 \Leftrightarrow x_i \leq x(k), x_i^=1$ else.
+We prove the opposite direction (does not sort arbitrary inputs \Rightarrow does not sort 0's and 1's).
+Assume that there is an input $x = x_1, \ldots, x_n$ that is not sorted correctly.
+Then there is a smallest value k such that the value at node v_k after running the sorting algorithm is strictly larger than the k^{th} smallest value x(k).
+Define an input $x_i^ = 0 \Leftrightarrow x_i \leq x(k), x_i^ = 1$ else.
 Whenever the algorithm compares a pair of 1's or 0's, it is not important whether it exchanges the values or not, so we may simply assume that it does the same as on the input x.
-On the other hand, whenever the algorithm exchanges some values $x_i^=0$ and $x_j^=1$ , this means that $x_i \leq x(k) < x_j$ .
+On the other hand, whenever the algorithm exchanges some values $x_i^ = 0$ and $x_j^ = 1$, this means that $x_i \leq x(k) < x_j$.
 Therefore, in this case the respective compare-exchange operation will do the same on both inputs.
-We conclude that the algorithm will order $x^$ the same way as x, i.e., the output with only 0's and 1's will also not be correct.
+We conclude that the algorithm will order x^ the same way as x, i.e., the output with only 0's and 1's will also not be correct.

-Theorem 3.5.
-Algorithm 3.3 sorts correctly in n steps.
+Theorem 4.4.
+Algorithm 15 sorts correctly in n steps.

 Proof.
-Thanks to Lemma 3.4 we only need to consider an array with 0's and 1's.
-In this array, let $j_1$ be the node containing the "rightmost" 1, i.e., $j_1$ is the highest-index node from $\{v_1, \ldots, v_n\}$ with value 1.
-If the index r of node $v_r = j_1$ is odd (even), the value 1 of this node will "move to the right" in the first (second) step.
-In any case it will move right in every following step until it reaches the rightmost node $v_n$ .
-Let $j_k$ be the node with the $k^{th}$ rightmost 1.
-We show by induction that $j_k$ is not "blocked" anymore (constantly moves until it reaches destination!) after step k.
+Thanks to Lemma 4.3 we only need to consider an array with 0's and 1's.
+Let j_1 be the node with the rightmost (highest index) 1.
+If j_1 is odd (even) it will move in the first (second) step.
+In any case it will move right in every following step until it reaches the rightmost node v_n .
+Let j_k be the node with the k^{th} rightmost 1.
+We show by induction that j_k is not "blocked" anymore (constantly moves until it reaches destination!) after step k.
 We have already anchored the induction at k = 1.
-Since the 1 at node $j{k-1}$ moves after step k-1, $j_k$ gets a right 0-neighbor for each step after step k.
+Since j{k-1} moves after step k - 1, j_k gets a right 0-neighbor for each step after step k.
 (For matters of presentation we omitted a couple of simple details.)